 Each of these alternative forms represents a somewhat different approach to organizing the political and administrative structure of a city or town government.
 In addition, state law permits cities under certain circumstances to adopt charters unique to their communities.

-Each of these alternative forms represents a somewhat different approach to organizing the political and administrative structure of a city or town government.
 In general, choosing the form of government is not a matter of how much legislative and/or administrative authority the city or town will have.
 That will be the same regardless of the form that is selected.
-The most significant differences between the two primary forms of government stem from the location and distribution of authority between the legislative and executive officials.
+The most significant differences stem from the location and distribution of authority between the legislative and executive officials.
 These factors account for most of the differences between the two primary forms of government, mayor-council and council-manager, and have different implications for how a city or town will be governed and administered.
 For more information, see MRSC's handout on Common Issues and Pro/Con Arguments in Elections to Change Form of Government.

 The mayor-council form consists of an elected mayor (elected at-large), who serves as the city's chief administrative officer, and a council (elected either at-large or from districts), which serves as the municipality's legislative body.
 The council has the authority to formulate and adopt city policies and the mayor is responsible for carrying them out.
 The mayor attends and presides over council meetings but does not vote, except in the case of a tie.